 - Participating in the Marie Curie Virtual Brain Game Quiz, which raised over £400,000 to support Marie Curie nurses.

 Over the years, we have supported the charities highlighted below.
 In 2023, we became a member of The Academy of Real Assets which connects schools and students to some of the UK’s leading real estate and real assets firms through events and work experience opportunities, with the aim of increasing socioeconomic diversity in the industry:

 Our commitment to be Carbon Neutral

 ARA Venn recognises the importance of protecting the environment and seeks to minimise the impact of its operations and continually improve its own environmental performance.
 We are committed to both reducing and offsetting the firm’s carbon footprint.
-For 2019, we calculated our corporate-level emissions to be approximately 210 tonnes of CO2e which was offset by purchasing carbon credits to support tree planting projects in both the South East of England and the Amazon.
+Over the last few years, we have calculated our corporate-level emissions, which we have offset by purchasing carbon credits to support various conservation projects both in the UK and overseas.